NetSweet/netsuite/README.md

     ]
   },

   # the column syntax is a WIP.
-This will change in the future
+This will change in the future.
   columns: {
     'tranSales:basic' => [
       'platformCommon:internalId/' => {},